 In some cases, lack of orthodontia treatment means that your face might have some disfigurement.
 The improper bite itself can make your face appear asymmetrical, for example.
 Teeth that have developed at unusual angles will lift the lips and cause unusual smiles for some people.
 Working with a professional is crucial to a person’s self-image at a young age.
 Disfigurement can occur as soon as the adult teeth start to come in.
 As a child develops, it’s much easier to align the jaw and teeth compared to a fully developed adult.

 Patients of all ages can benefit from braces, retainers and other oral components.
 Contact King Orthodontics today at 937-433 0830.
-The team in Centerville, Ohio can help everyone who walks in the door.
+The team in Centerville and Fairborn, Ohio can help everyone who walks in the door.
 Your smile is worth the effort.
 Allow a talented orthodontist to evaluate you and devise a care plan.
 A great smile lasts a lifetime.

 400 East Dayton

 Yellow Springs Road

 Phone: (937) 878-1561

 I Don’t Have A Problem: Visit an Orthodontist?